mjkuranda/yummy/IDEAS.md

 ## Missing features

--   Error page for multer and other errors while you are trying to add a new meal.
 -   Edition of existing meals - you can edit anything you want apart from the title - because it occurs as the name.
--   Add pagination for results.
+-   Add pagination for results. (v2.10.0?)
+-   Add responsive web design for the other subsites. (v2.11.0?)

 ## Bugs